 Under the guidance of experienced animal trainers, wild horses obtained from BLM are domesticated so that they can be offered for adoption.
-Known as our Wild Horse Inmate Program (WHIP)
+This program is known as our Wild Horse Inmate Program (WHIP).
+In WHIP, inmates:

 - Work to learn about the care and treatment of animals, while building self-confidence.

 - Learn the value of patience, warmth and respect for all living things.